Dockless hire bike parking bays consultation

 There will be no traffic restrictions as a result of the works.
 You will be able to access your property and receive deliveries and visitors by vehicle as usual.

-The council is committed to implementing a borough-wide network of 250 designated hire bike parking bays.
+The council is committed to implementing a borough-wide network of over 300 designated hire bike parking bays.
 We will continue to deliver bays across the borough in phases.
 Delivering this network will require repurposing some on-road vehicle parking bays into hire bike parking bays.
 Each 5-metre parking bay will hold space for up to ten hire bikes.